 Day 7: Birr Castle and more!

-Great sights today.
-Enjoy a visit to the Birr Castle & Gardens, which is home to the Great Telescope used to discover the planet Uranus.
+After breakfast, we will drive to Birr Castle and Gardens, which is home to the Great Telescope used to discover the planet Uranus.
 This is followed by the Clonmacnoise Monastery and St. Kieran’s monastic settlement on the banks of the Shannon River — renowned for its high crosses.

 Day 8: Departure